-The entirety of the panel, including those seated in the gallery, will be conducted at one time.
+Voir dire of the entire panel, including those seated in the gallery, will be conducted at one time.
 The Court will conduct a preliminary voir dire addressed to general matters and the specific issues in the case.
 Counsel may briefly question the panel to supplement the Court's examination.
 However, counsel may not repeat the Court's questions.